amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 ### Strings

-Unlike other implementations, 61A Scheme has no concept of individual characters.
-Strings are considered atomic data types in their own right.
 Strings can be entered into the intepreter as a sequence of characters inside double quotes, with certain characters, such as line breaks and double quotes escaped.
 As a general rule, if a piece of text would be valid as a JSON key, it should work as a string in 61A Scheme.
 Strings in 61A Scheme are immutable, in contrast to most other Scheme implementations.

-These differences in how strings behave are due to the status of strings in the host languages: Python and Dart both have immutable strings with no concept of individual characters.
+These differences in how strings behave are due to the status of strings in the host languages: Python and Dart both have immutable strings.

 ### Pairs and Lists